core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Topic Data Discovery

-Within a topic, there is the 'topic_data' property containing the URI of the topic data resource that a CoAP client can subscribe and publish to.
+Within a topic, there is the 'topic-data' property containing the URI of the topic data resource that a CoAP client can subscribe and publish to.
 Resources exposing resources of the topic data type are expected to use the resource type 'core.ps.data'.

-Below is an example discovery via .well-known/core that returns list of topic_data resources.
+Below is an example discovery via .well-known/core that returns list of topic-data resources.

 ~~~~
 => 0.01 GET